kpegods96/Systematic-Review-Course/docs/01-Module-1-Introduction-to-Systematic-Reviews-and-Meta-Analysis.md

-# Module 1: Systematic Reviews & Meta-Analysis Basics
+# Module 1 : Systematic Review & Mata - Analysis Basics

 This module introduces the fundamentals of evidence synthesis, focusing on systematic reviews and meta-analyses.
 You will learn to differentiate these from other review types, explore each stage of a systematic review, and understand how meta-analysis strengthens evidence-based conclusions.
 We will cover the PRISMA framework for transparent reporting and apply the AMSTAR2 tool to assess review quality.